ianstormtaylor/slate/Readme.md

 - **Serializing to HTML, Markdown, etc. seemed like an afterthought.** Simple things like transforming a document to HTML or Markdown involved writing lots of boilerplate code, for what seemed like very common use cases.

-- **Relearning a new view layer seemed inefficient and limiting.** Editors were re-implementing view layers instead of using existing technologies like React, which forced you to learn a whole new system with it's own restrictions and gotchas.
+- **Re-inventing the view layer seemed inefficient and limiting.** Most editors rolled their own views, instead of using existing technologies like React, so you have to learn a whole new system with new "gotchas".

 - **Collaborative editing wasn't designed for in advance.** Often the editor's internal representation of data made it impossible to use to for a realtime, collaborative editing use case without basically rewriting the editor.